 The academy will provide a better understanding of Public Safety and the perfect opportunity to try on careers in law enforcement and fire services!

-The application process will close May 1, 2017.
+The application process will open in February 2018.

 Application information will be used to conduct a background check and can affect your acceptance into the academy.